 Royal Blue scrubs are to be worn in the classroom and in the skills lab.
-Scrubs must be correct size, the edge of pant hems will not touch the floor, and be in good repair.
-A circular Hill College Professional Nursing patch must be affixed on the upper left sleeve, centered mid sleeve and one and one half to two inches below the shoulder seam.
-The patch is to be affixed in such a manner that it lays flat at all times and does not give the appearance of peeling off the sleeve surface.
+Scrubs must be correct size; the edge of pant hems will not touch the floor and be in good repair.
+A circular Hill College Professional Nursing embroidery must be affixed on the upper left sleeve centered mid sleeve and one half to two inches below the shoulder seam.

-The only appropriate approved jackets for classroom are a white lab coat with Hill College Professional Nursing patch or a nursing fleece jacket from the bookstore.
+The only appropriate approved jackets for classroom are a white lab coat with Hill College Professional Nursing embroidery from the bookstore.

-No fleece jackets will be worn in the skills lab.
+No other jackets will be worn in the skills lab or in clinical setting.